What's the difference between press releases and public relations?

 A press release is newsworthy when it shares timely, relevant, and interesting information that has impact beyond your company, such as a leadership change, new partnership, or unique insight.

-Can I have public relations without sending press releases?
+Can I have PR without sending press releases?

 How often should my company issue a press release?